apache/yunikorn-site/docs/api/scheduler.md

 **Content examples**

-In the example below there are three allocations belonging to two applications.
+In the example below there are three allocations belonging to two applications and one rejected application.

 ```json
 [